mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 // would be used <Tabs item={items} />
 ```

-In this example, the `Tabs` component has to know the shape of each of its item to be able to display them correctly.
-It's a contract between the object shape and the component.
+In this example, the `Tabs` component knows the shape of each of its item to be able to display them correctly.
+It's a contract between the object and the component.

 While it's okay to work using this approach, I think that it's good to think of a way to avoid this kind of tight coupling.
 Composition can help to achieve this.